 “From my time in the treatment room, I’ve seen that this past year has taken a toll on their skin.
 Mostly what I’ve been noticing is congestion, inflammation, and stagnation.
 This makes complete sense for the year we’ve had.”

 Congestion can build up from dead skin cells, sebum, sweat, and of course from wearing a mask daily.
 Your skin cells regenerate every 27 days, and exfoliation is key to unclogging your skin from congestion.
-To help with the process, exfoliate your skin with our Weekly Digest Mask to remove the excess of dead skin cells that remain on the surface of your skin, so the new ones can shine through!
+To help with the process, exfoliate your skin with our Weekly Digest Mask or Essential Enzymes to remove the excess of dead skin cells that remain on the surface of your skin, so the new ones can shine through!

 If you remember only ONE thing from this post – Don’t let your mask dry out!
 We know it’s counterintuitive because we think the mask is “done” when it’s dry, but what it’s really doing is pulling the moisture from the stratum corneum and allowing it to dry out, depleting your skin of the much-needed moisture it needs.
 While your skin will feel soft immediately after removing the mask, secondarily, you’ll feel tightness.
 The next day, you’ll potentially have post-mask breakouts, dehydration, or peeling that can last up to weeks.
 Our suggestion is to keep a hydrosol handy to keep it moist or mask while you’re showering instead!

 Stay away from physical scrubs – they can cause inflammation and scarring and aren’t worth the damage they will do to your skin in the long term!
 There’s no way to gauge how much you’re exfoliating the skin with this method.
 It can easily create an imbalance in your moisture barrier causing more breakouts and sensitivity in the skin.